Tuesday, July 5, 2016

 • memorializing Jesus' birth on a date sacred to the worship of the sun, instead of following Jesus' own command to memorialize his death.

-It's unlikely my words here are going to change anyone's thinking, especially right before Christmas.
+It's unlikely that reading this is going to change anyone's thinking, especially right near Christmas.
 But maybe you can send this to someone open-minded enough to consider it, after the holiday is over.

 1 comment: